AlexOrlet89/city-builder/README.md

 From top to bottom: "SimSpringfield2000", Three pictures in a row, 3 selections in a row underneath them, Slogan and input box, the slogans generated underneath all of them.
-1) **Once you have a drawing, name the HTML elements you'll need to realize your vision** h1 for simpspringfirled h3 for choose your landmarks a section for pictures with divs for each a section for selections with divs for each h4 for "wow what a nice springfield, what are it's citizens saying?
+1) **Once you have a drawing, name the HTML elements you'll need to realize your vision** h1 for simpspringfirled h3 for "choose your landmarks" a section for pictures with divs for each a section for selections with divs for each h4 for "wow what a nice springfield, what are it's citizens saying?
 Let's listen"